jbaggs/anomalous-dns/README.rst

 Anomalous-DNS
 =============
-A set of zeek (bro) scripts providing a module for tracking and correlating abnormal DNS behavior.
+A set of zeek scripts providing a module for tracking and correlating abnormal DNS behavior.
 Detection of tunneling and C&C through connection duration and volume, request and answer size, DNS request type, and unique queries per domain.

 Requirements
 ____________